syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 ## Built-in Ribbon items

-You can define each ribbon item using the [Items](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCollectionModel/#items) property of ribbon collection and the type should be specified in the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#type) property of ribbon item to define built-in items.
+By using the [Items](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonCollectionModel/#items) property, the ribbon items type should be specified in the [type](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonItemModel/#type) property to define the built-in items.

 The following items can be rendered as built in items